 Just always remember to ground your goals in reality.
 It may be ambitious, but if you have a plan to get there, there's nothing that is impossible over time.
 People vastly overestimate what they can do in a year and underestimate what is possible in five years.
 You just need to have plans for both timelines.

 When I first started my sales development agency, LinkedSelling, we knew we could do the work for clients.
 We could show them a better way to book appointments and sales opportunities.
 And if we were doing all the work we knew we could do it efficiently.

 But…as the agency grew more clients were looking to us for help that might not be at the level to fully outsource our team.

-I remember the first conversation I had with my team about wanting to create a system that at a low-cost could take the burden of the daily follow-up and daily social media work that we had seen be so successful for the clients that outsourced their work to us.
+I remember the first conversation I had with my organization about wanting to create a goal setting process that at a low-cost could take the burden of the daily follow-up and daily social media work that we had seen be so successful for the clients that outsourced their work to us.

-Something that got results, was easy to use, saved our clients a lot of time and was priced where every business owner had an opportunity to utilize it.
+Something that got results, was easy to use, saved our clients a lot of time and was priced where every business owner and CEO had an opportunity to utilize it.

 I had some sideways looks that day I still remember.

 But I knew we were capable of making it a reality and set a goal with the team to plan out the execution and to bring on users within that year.
 And, today, thousands of users are benefiting from our system, Connect 365.

 Even if you are diving somewhere you’ve been a thousand times, you need to keep your eyes on the road in order to make sure you reach your destination.
 As you drive, you are constantly looking for and reactivating to obstacles along the way.

 Reaching your business goals is a lot like driving, if you are not tracking your progress and adjusting your course, you will likely never achieve your goal.